• Skip to primary navigation

 Cash and Cash Equivalents

-It involves the bank balance, cash balance, cheque and draught on hand.
+It involves the bank balance, cash balance, cheque, and draught on hand.

 Short-term loans and advances

-The concerned parties will display loans and advances and other loans and advances individually. they will be divided into safe and unsafe.
+The concerned parties will display loans and advances and other loans and advances individually.

 Other Current Assets

-Includes current Assets that are not suitable for any other Assets.
-Example: Prepaid expenses and advance tax.
+Includes current Assets that are not suitable for any other assets.

-Liabilities
+1. Non-Current Liabilities

 Long-term Borrowings

-Long-term borrowings will be described in the following words like bonds, debentures, Terms loan from the bank, from other parties, deposits, and others.
+Long-term borrowings will be described in the following words bonds, debentures, Terms loan from the bank, from other parties, deposits, and others.

 The deferred tax liability is calculated due to the tax on the difference between accounting income and taxable.